 Art.
-24.9, par.
-3 of the Finnish Criminal Code specifies that defamation charges can also be brought for spreading “false information or a false insinuation about a deceased person”, but only insofar as the statement is “conducive to causing suffering to a person to whom the deceased was particularly close”.
-The punishment is a .
+24.9(3) of the Finnish Criminal Code specifies that defamation charges can also be brought for spreading “false information or a false insinuation about a deceased person”, but only insofar as the statement is “conducive to causing suffering to a person to whom the deceased was particularly close”.
+The penalty is a fine.

 Art.
-17.10, par.
-1 of the Finnish Criminal Code prohibits “publicly blasphemes against God or, for the purpose of offending, publicly defames or desecrates what is otherwise held to be sacred by a church or religious community”.
-The punishment is a or imprisonment for up to six months.
+17.10(1) of the Finnish Criminal Code prohibits “publicly blasphemes against God or, for the purpose of offending, publicly defames or desecrates what is otherwise held to be sacred by a church or religious community”.
+The penalty is a fine or imprisonment for up to six months.

-Under Finnish law, private claims for damages resulting from defamation can only be brought in conjunction with criminal charges, and any compensation awarded is dependant upon the outcome of the criminal case.
+Note that under Finnish law, private claims for damages resulting from defamation can only be brought in conjunction with criminal charges, and any compensation awarded is dependent upon the outcome of the criminal case.

 In 2008, the Helsinki District Court convicted two editors at a Finnish television broadcaster of criminally defaming a well-known Finnish businessman (“K.U.”) over a report truthfully stating that the country’s tax authority had previously refused a police request to investigate K.U.’s connections to a sports centre under police investigation.
 The broadcaster had used the case an example of the lack of cooperation between those two government bodies.
 At the time, K.U. was on trial for unrelated charges of money laundering, and footage from that trial was used during the broadcaster’s report.
 The public prosecutor in the case accused the editors of deliberately making false insinuations about K.U. and, given the station’s wide reach, charged the pair with “aggravated” defamation, carrying a maximum prison sentence of two years.
 In addition, K.U. sought civil damages for pain and suffering.

 The editors were ordered to pay criminal fines of €810 and €1,230, respectively.
 In addition, they and the broadcaster’s editor-in-chief were ordered to pay K.U. €1,800 in moral damages and €1,500 in legal costs.
 Both the Helsinki Court of Appeal and the Finnish Supreme Court dismissed the editors’ appeal without comment.
-The editors appealed to the European Court of Human Rights, which in 2013 , citing public interest in the report, the fact that K.U. had been in the public limelight, and that the information had been presented in a balanced manner.
+The editors appealed to the European Court of Human Rights, which in 2013 ruled in their favour (Ristamäki and Korvola v.
+Finland, no. 66456/09) citing public interest in the report, the fact that K.U. had been in the public limelight, and that the information had been presented in a balanced manner.
 This case was notable in that the Court explicitly applied privacy standards to a defamation case.

 Prosecutors claimed that the presentation of the article amounted to an insinuation that the businessman “might have had a motive to commission the killing”.
 The District Court agreed, ruling that although the businessman was a public figure and although “each piece of information contained [in the article] was true”, by the presentation of the information Salumäki had effectively asked whether or not the businessman was involved in the victim’s murder and “had left the answers open”.
 Ruling that “[c]onnecting a person groundlessly with a contract killing violates his honour”, the District Court sentenced Salumäki to a criminal fine of €720 and ordered her to pay jointly with the editor €2,000 in moral damages and €1,500 in legal costs to the businessman.